Orama-Interactive/Pixelorama-Docs/docs/user_manual/user_interface/user_interface_basics.md

 sidebar_position: 1
 ---

-Pixelorama aims for a simplistic and understandable, yet professional User Interface (from now on referred as UI).
+Pixelorama aims for a simplistic and understandable, yet professional User Interface (from now on referred as "UI").
 Optimized for quick access to everything, Pixelorama's UI looks like this:

 ![A screenshot of Pixelorama's UI which has been edited to have its interface numbered.](../../../static/img/ui-introduction.png)